 3. Don’t break blisters as they protect the burned part from infection.
-However, if blisters break on their own, clean and spread on an antibiotic cream.
+However, if blisters break on their own, clean, and spread on antibiotic cream.

 4. Keeping a burned area moisturized relieves pain and prevents the place from drying out.
 Therefore, spread lotion on the area.

 5. Bandage the burned area using germ-free gauze.
 Don’t use fluffy cotton as well as keeping too much compression on the area.